Stocking a Home Bar on a Budget

 Tools you’ll need

-If you don’t, I recommend you pick up a set of cocktail tools that’s already put together.
+If you don’t, I recommend you pick up a basic bartending set * that’s already put together.
 The main tools you will need are these:

 If new tools aren’t in your budget, don’t fret.
 Here I break down all the ways you can hack a cocktail with whatever tools you have on hand.
 You can make ice in a muffin tin or shake a cocktail in a mason jar.
 There are no rules!
 And no one will care because, after all, you’re making THEM drinks.